 - C.1.
-Use a range of tools to identify learning needs in self and in registrars; and translate a learning agreement into action plans in the workplace. - C.2.
-Identify and suggest areas of (multi-disciplinary) work that will develop (and stretch) individual registrars' skills, while contributing to the goals of the host organisation. - C.3.
-Demonstrate a range of approaches to teaching on a one to one and small group basis and identify opportunities for using simulation and other novel approaches in supervision. - C.4.
-Hold an effective developmental conversation with a registrar, including the use of questioning techniques to promote selfdirected learning. - C.5.
+Demonstrate a range of approaches to teaching on a one to one and small group basis and identify opportunities for using simulation and other novel approaches in supervision. - C.2.
+Use a range of tools to identify learning needs in self and in registrars; and translate a learning agreement into action plans in the workplace. - C.3.
+Identify and suggest areas of (multi-disciplinary) work that will develop (and stretch) individual registrars' skills, while contributing to the goals of the host organisation. - C.4.
+Hold an effective developmental conversation with a registrar, including the use of questioning techniques to promote self-directed learning. - C.5.
 Encourage and support a registrar to engage in meaningful reflective practice